 Backing our local communities

-CS Energy has shortened our payment terms from 30-day terms to 14-day payment terms for our suppliers who are small to medium businesses to help them manage their cashflows.
+In response to the economic impact of COVID-19 on our local communities, we shortened our payment terms to 14-days for our suppliers who are small to medium businesses to help them manage their cashflows.
 This will assist with SME cashflows which are already under pressure.
 Additional information for CS Energy suppliers is available on our Suppliers page.

 We have also guaranteed wages for our casual contractors if they get coronavirus or have to self-isolate, and offered rent relief to our tenants if they are experiencing financial hardship as a result of the pandemic.

 We'll publish updates on this page as new information comes to hand regarding COVID-19.
 You can also follow us on Facebook, LinkedIn and Twitter.